AustinMadert/Text-Generation-Using-RNNs-for-DnD-Applications/README.md

 <a href='https://www.tensorflow.org/beta/tutorials/text/text_generation'>Tensorflow Text Generation with an RNN</a>: a
 helpful walkthrough on the tensorflow site to accomplish character level text generation.

+<a href='http://proceedings.mlr.press/v9/glorot10a/glorot10a.pdf'>Scholarly Article on Glorot Initialization</a>:
+an article that does an amazing job of laying out the glorot uniform equation and why it helps neural networks learn.